Sustainable and accessible learning environments

 Literature review

-This project involves conducting a systematic review of the literature on efforts made in the higher education sector at a structural/organisational level to support and promote students’ mental health and/or prevent mental ill-health.
-The University Library is supporting this work.
-The project has been financed by funding from Student and Education Support at the University of Gothenburg.
+This project involved conducting a systematic review of the literature on efforts made in the higher education sector at a structural/organisational level to support and promote students’ mental health and/or prevent mental ill-health.
+The University Library was supporting this work.
+The project was financed by funding from Student and Education Support at the University of Gothenburg.

 Contact